shashiirk/todos/README.md

 - Update an existing todo item
 - Delete an existing todo item
 - Items are saved in local storage
+- Drag and drop to reorder items
+- Illustration for empty state

 ## Installation